pburauel/acad_webpage/content/authors/admin/_index.md

 bio: My research interests lie at the intersection of causality and machine learning.
 In my doctoral dissertation I explore synergies between research on causality in machine learning and economics.

 interests:
-- Machine Learning for
+- Machine Learning <br /> for Causal Inference
-Causal Inference
 - Causal Structure Discovery
 - Neuroeconomics